Street Fighter II: Characters

 Takayuki Nakayama stated in an interview that many character design ideas were trialled and dropped along the development process.
-Rejected character designs for Street Fighter II included a bullfighter and an American amateur wrestler.
+Rejected character designs for Street Fighter II included another bullfighter and an American amateur wrestler.

 Regional differences

 With the exception of Sagat, the Shadaloo Bosses have different names in the Japanese version.
-The African-American boxer known as Balrog in the international versions was designed as a pastiche of real-life boxer Mike Tyson and was originally named M. Bison (short for "Mike Bison", with "Mike" being one of the American opponents faced in Street Fighter).
+The boxer known as Balrog in the international versions was designed as a pastiche of real-life boxer Mike Tyson and was originally named M. Bison (short for "Mike Bison", with "Mike" being one of the American opponents faced in Street Fighter).
 Vega and M. Bison were originally named Balrog and Vega, respectively.
 When Street Fighter II was localized for the overseas market, the names of the bosses were rotated, out of concern that the boxer's similarities to Tyson could have led to a likeness infringement lawsuit.
-This name change was carried over to future games in the series.
-To avoid confusion in tournament play, many players refer to each character by a defining characteristic.
-The names are "Claw" to refer to the character from Spain, "Boxer" to refer to the African-American boxer, and "Dictator" to refer to the final boss.

 The characters in the Japanese version have more than one win quote and if the player loses a match against the CPU in the Japanese version, a random playing tip will be shown at the bottom of the continue screen.
 While the ending text for the characters was originally translated literally, a few changes were made due to creative differences from Capcom's U.S. marketing staff.
 For example, the name of Guile's fallen friend (who later debuted as a playable fighter in Street Fighter Alpha) was changed from Nash to Charlie, since a staff member from Capcom USA said that Nash is not a natural sounding English name.